 After reviewing the accounts of Christian persecution during the reign of Marcus, H.D.
 Sedgewick observed:

 The only evidence there is that Marcus Aurelius had any direct relation with any of these cases is this statement in Eusebius that during the trial at Lyons the governor wrote to ask him for instructions.

-So let’s look at the main pieces of evidence, starting with this statement from Eusebius about the alleged events at Lyon…
+So let’s look at this solitary piece of evidence, the statement from Eusebius about the alleged events at Lyon…

-The most famous alleged persecution of Christians during the reign of Marcus Aurelius was at Lyon in Gaul in 177 AD.
+The most famous alleged persecution of Christians during the reign of Marcus Aurelius was at Lyon in Gaul, supposedly around 177 AD.
 The one and only piece of evidence for this incident comes from the Christian historian Eusebius, who quotes a rather odd letter in his Ecclesiastical History, describing the events as follows:

 The greatness of the tribulation in this region, and the fury of the heathen against the saints, and the sufferings of the blessed witnesses, we cannot recount accurately, nor indeed could they possibly be recorded.
 For with all his might the adversary [Satan] fell upon us, giving us a foretaste of his unbridled activity at his future coming.
 He endeavored in every manner to practice and exercise his servants against the servants of God, not only shutting us out from houses and baths and markets, but forbidding any of us to be seen in any place whatever.
 But the grace of God led the conflict against him, and delivered the weak, and set them as firm pillars, able through patience to endure all the wrath of the Evil One.